fanxiaohui/makefileGeneratorC/README.md

 # makefileGeneratorC
-A small makefile Generator for C projects.
+This is a small, portable makefile Generator for C projects.